PANCREATIC Cancer SINGAPORE

 Sometimes, when a biopsy cannot be obtained via ERCP, a percutaneous biopsy of the pancreatic lesion is performed to obtain tumour tissue for diagnosis.
 This involves inserting a needle through the abdominal wall to the pancreas under CT or ultrasound imaging guidance.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called “shared decision making.”
 Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for pancreatic cancer because there are different treatment options.
+Shared decision making is particularly important for pancreatic cancer in Singapore because there are different treatment options.
 Learn more about making treatment decisions.